70aa-editCROPSQUARE2.jpg

 MASTERs StudENT, research assistant (2020-21)

-Shilpa completed a summer internship and Masters coursework with the lab, followed by her Masters of Molecular Biology research in 2021, using cell culture systems to understand TDP-43 aggregation.
+Shilpa completed a summer internship and Masters coursework with the lab, followed by Masters of Molecular Biology in 2021, using cell culture systems to understand TDP-43 aggregation.

 dR aMANDA wRIGHT